 Do I need a blender for this?

-How can I prevent the sauce from thickening too much?
+What can I do to keep the sauce from getting too thick?

-Set aside extra pasta water and add it slowly as you toss the pasta while it is heated.
-If it thickens after sitting, loosen it with a splash of water or broth while reheating.
+Add some reserved pasta water as you toss the pasta while it is still hot.
+If it thickens after sitting, use a splash of water or broth to loosen it while reheating.

-What shape of pasta is ideal for acorn squash sauce?
+What type of pasta is best to pair with acorn squash sauce?

 Absolutely.
-You may roast and scoop out the flesh up to 3 days in advance.
-On the night you crave pasta, you’re almost just mixing and blending.
+You may roast and scoop out the flesh up to three days in advance.
+On pasta nights, all you do is mix and stir.